mmaulwurff/weapons-menu/README.txt

 0.17: added option to show slot number on left or right side. added optional highlighting of currently selected weapon.
 0.18: added CVar and ZScript API.
+0.19: added optional sound on selecting new weapon in menu.